Jburlama/my_libft/README.md

 ### description

-  Take a string and return a copy of the string until the first occurrence of 'c', not included
-    returns a copy of the string if c was not found
+  Take a string and return a copy of the string until the first occurrence of 'c', if not included returns a copy of the string if c was not found

 ## ft_strlcut
   char  *ft_strlcut(char *str, char c);

 ### decription

-  Take a string and return a copy of the string until the last occurrence of 'c', not included
-    returns a copy of the string if c was not found
+  Take a string and return a copy of the string until the last occurrence of 'c', if not included returns a copy of the string if c was not found